 Staff and administrators who seek professional development are assisted through the Staff/Administrator Development Program.
 A goal of this program is to retain a competent workforce by encouraging and facilitating the training and education of college employees.
-Another objective is to allow full-time staff and administrators the opportunity to pursue their studies at GCC, the University of Guam, or other approved educational and/or training programs.
+Another objective is to allow full-time staff and administrators the opportunity to pursue their studies at GCC, UOG, or other approved educational and/or training program.
 The program provides financial support to eligible employees who desire to pursue training or academic opportunities in areas related to their jobs or as determined beneficial to the college to maximize their potential and prepare them for career advancement.
-The Staff/Administrator Professional Development Committee reviews and recommends staff and administrator requests for professional development activities.
+The Staff/Administrator Development Committee reviews and recommends staff and administrator requests for development activities.

-The Staff/Administrator Professional Development Program also funds mandatory training required by Guam law or other training that will benefit employees while keeping in line with the college's Institutional Priorities.
-Funds were used to provide "Bring Your 'A' Game" training from the Center for Work Ethic Development.
-The training is based on a curriculum that teaches seven workplace skills and values through discussion and activities.
+The Staff/Administrator Professional Development Program also funds mandatory training which is required by Guam law or other training that will benefit employees while keeping in line with the college's Institutional Priorities.
+"Bring Your 'A' Game" from the Center for Work Ethic Development is a curriculum that teaches seven workplace skills and values through discussion and activities.
 The skills addressed in the training are Attitude, Ambition, Attendance, Appearance, Acceptance, Appreciation, and Accountability.

-The college's professional development programs ensure that professional development opportunities are aligned with the college's mission via the application process.
+The program ensures that the professional development opportunity is aligned with the college's mission via the application process.
 PDIC and the Staff/Administrator Professional Development Program have separate applications, both of which ask the employee to justify their request with a link to institutional priorities.

-If an employee seeks professional development that requires off-island travel, they must complete the GCC Trip Report form.
-They are asked questions related to the college's Institutional Priorities (2019-2025), categorized as organizational and academic, including the following:
+If an employee seeks professional development that requires off-island travel, they must complete GCC's Trip Report form.
+They are asked questions related to the college's Institutional Priorities for Academic Year 2019-2025 for professional development, categorized as organizational and academic, including the following: